dfcastellanos/MEPLS/doc/tutorial/step3.md

 We see how the stress-strain response adopts the traditional shape observed for most materials.
 Namely, an initial linear regime with a slope defined by the shear modulus, followed plastic deformation reflected in the stress drops.
-The characteristics of this curve depend on the simulation parameters used, and their impact has been widely studied, see, e.g.,
+The characteristics of this curve depend on the simulation parameters used, and their impact has been studied in the literature, see, e.g. @cite Talamali2012.

 @note it is common in the literature of elasto-plastic mesoscale models to rescale the stress units and work in units of `lambda` or of average slip threshold.
 The value of the `shear_modulus` is then